YufeiHu/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Nodule_Detection_FPR.md

 ### 1. FPR:
 The task of FPR for nodule detection is to label each nodule candidate (3D patch) as either nodule or non-nodule.
-733, 95, and 190 CT series from LIDC dataset [1] were used for training, validation, and testing respectively.
-A 3D faster RCNN model is used to generate 3D candidates extracted from all these 1,018 CT series.
-These candidates are combined with the ground truth 3D patches provided by LIDC.
-The false positive 3D patches provided by LUNA16 challenge [2] are further used to only augment our training dataset for FPR model.
-Finally, there are 784,241 3D patches (3,097 of them are nodules) used for training (*Tr<sup>l</sup>*), 4,750 (830 of them are nodules) used for validation (*V<sup>l</sup>*), and 3,059 (~500 of them are nodules) used for testing (*Te<sup>l</sup>*).
+We first split the LIDC dataset[1] into the training, validation, and test subsets with 733, 95, and 190 CT series, respectively.
+To generate nodule candidates, we trained a 3D faster RCNN model using the training subset.
+We then ran this model against all 1,018 CT series from LIDC.
+The resulting candidate locations were combined with the ground truth locations provided by LIDC.
+Finally, we grouped these TP, GT, and FP locations according to series UIDs for training, validation, and testing purposes.

-For preprocessing, all 3D patches are clipped from -1200 to 600 in Hounsfield unit.
+For preprocessing, 3D patches are clipped from -1200 to 600 in Hounsfield unit.
 Their values are then normalized into the range of -1 to 1.
 All 3D patches are resampled to the spacing of 1mm x 1mm x 1mm.
 Finally they are center cropped to the shape of 32 x 32 x 32 along z, y, and x axis.